FranBonath/run_seqinspector_FCQC/README.md

 #NF_LAUNCHDIR="<directory from which nextflow run is executed>"
 ```

-A ready-to-use config file with site-specific values is provided as `seqinspector_FCQC.config`.
+A dummy config file is provided as `seqinspector_FCQC.config`.

 #### Config variable reference